 Government’s press and media relations functions, which are traditionally provided in-house by departments are not covered in the Review.

-In May 2010 the Government introduced a freeze on advertising and marketing activity.
-As a result the volume of communications activity by Government commissioned through COI fell by over 50 per cent in the first six months of this year, compared to the same period last year.
-Subsequently, COI ran a redundancy programme which reduced its staff numbers by 40 per cent, from 737 to 450.
+In May 2010 the government introduced a freeze on advertising and marketing activity.
+As a result the volume of communications activity by government commissioned through COI fell by over 50% in the first 6 months of this year, compared to the same period last year.
+Subsequently, COI ran a redundancy programme which reduced its staff numbers by 40%, from 737 to 450.